 (e) MFA is required to access any critical system or resource, including but not limited to resources in LifeOmic production environments.

-(f) Unused accounts, passwords, access keys must be removed within 30 days.
+(f) Unused accounts, passwords, access keys must be removed within 30 days of last use.

 (g) A unique access key or service account must be used for different application or user access.